AllstaRawR/FILFY/README.md

-# FILFY
-### Note: This ReadMe is actively under construction and will be significantly better shortly.
-Please join the discord if you have any questions or concerns until that point.

-●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●
+# Fantastically Integrated Load-order For You

-If you would like to see the general contents of the list, it is available at [Load Order Library](https://loadorderlibrary.com/lists/filfy-fantastically-integrated-load-order-for-you) for quick viewing without downloading.
+## If you would like to see the general contents of the list, it is available at [Load Order Library](https://loadorderlibrary.com/lists/filfy-fantastically-integrated-load-order-for-you) for quick viewing without downloading.

+---

 ●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●・○・●